sammwyy/twitch-token-revoker/README.md

-# twitch-token-revoker
+# Twith Token Revoker

-Revoke twitch token with this tool
+Revokes authentication tokens from applications connected to your twitch account.